mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-dev/index.md

 ```

 This command creates Docker containers each of which simulates a cluster host.
-And then, it installs the Kubernetes cluster in those Docker containers, and installs default addons to support the Kubernetes cluster.
+And then it installs the Kubernetes cluster in those Docker containers, and installs default addons to support the Kubernetes cluster.

 Specifically, the `konvoy up --provisioner=docker` command does the following: